Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/user-interface.md

 FloatingHealthBarManagers manage the lifetimes of floating health bars.
 This includes things like registering and unregistering units to give them their own floating health bar.

-`FloatingHealthBarManager.cs` represents a basic, general-purpose FloatingHealthBarManager used by our template.
+`FloatingHealthBarManager.cs` represents a basic, general-purpose FloatingHealthBarManager used by the template.
 This component can be found attached to FloatingHealthBarManager GameObject in the Training scene.

 #### ScreenControllers